crossplane/crossplane/design/one-pager-k8s-native-providers.md

 ## Technical Design

-### The Kubernetes Provider Kind
+### The Kubernetes ProviderConfig Kind

-The Kubernetes `Provider` kind will be implemented in core Crossplane in a new API group: `kubernetes.crossplane.io`.
+The Kubernetes `ProviderConfig` kind will be implemented in core Crossplane in a new API group: `kubernetes.crossplane.io`.
 This will allow it to be used by core Crossplane custom resources as well as Kubernetes-native infrastructure stacks like Rook.